-- Meeting the Access Goal: Strategies for Increasing Access to Safe Drinking Water and Wastewater Treatment to American Indian and Alaska Native Villages (March 2008) (PDF) (49 pp, 7.86 Mb, About PDF)
+- Meeting the Access Goal: Strategies for Increasing Access to Safe Drinking Water and Wastewater Treatment to American Indian and Alaska Native Villages (March 2008) (PDF) (49 pp, 7.86 MB)

 This document describes the key barriers to improving access to safe drinking water and wastewater disposal in Indian country and offers recommendations on how to reduce these barriers to increase access.

 This is a catalog of over thirty federal and non-federal programs that offer funding and technical support for tribal drinking water and wastewater systems.

 - Homeowner's Guide to Septic Systems for Tribal Communities (PDF) (9 pp, 2.1 MB)

 In cooperation with the Indian Health Service (IHS), EPA has developed a tailored version of the original SepticSmart Homeowner's Guide to reflect the unique factors of Tribal communities and homeowners on Tribal lands, regarding the proper care of their systems.